If you are experiencing COVID-19 symptoms or think you may have been exposed, fill out the self-reporting form to qualify for a free test.

 Ver información más reciente en español

 - As of Oct.
-22, 2020, Davis, Morgan and Weber counties were moved to "High Level of Transmission" designation, based on the state's new COVID-19 Transmission Index.
+22, Davis, Morgan and Weber counties were moved to "High Level of Transmission" designation, based on the state's COVID-19 Transmission Index.
+However, the use of this index by the state has been paused during the ongoing state of emergency, issued Nov.
+9.

 - Weber State will continue to follow all the protocols outlined in our Oct.
 19 communication to campus, consistent with the guidance outlined in Gov. Herbert's Oct.
 14 executive order, declaring a statewide public health emergency due to COVID-19 that will remain in effect until further notice.

-- Additonal guidance regarding individual actions associated with each transmission level are posted online.
+- Additional guidance regarding individual actions associated with each transmission level are posted online.

 Our Plan for Spring 2021